ctf0/auto-pair-magic-keyboard/README.md

 ### PS:

-for security reasons, the keyboard needs to be paired to windows using a code on first time, so unfortently you will have to do it manually using the "Bluetooth > add device", but to get around that, make sure to follow this [steps](https://superuser.com/a/1742818/864280)
+for security reasons, the keyboard needs to be paired to windows using a code on first time,
+so unfortently you will have to do it manually using the "Bluetooth > add device" after login.